MicrosoftDocs/sdk-api/sdk-api-src/content/clusapi/nf-clusapi-addclustergrouptogroupsetdependency.md

 ## -description

-Adds a dependency between a cluster group and a cluster groupset.
-    A group can only be dependent on one groupset.
+Adds a dependency between a cluster group and a cluster groupset.A group can only be dependent on one groupset.

 ## -parameters